 The Changing Context of Threat

-Dr Schneider points out that most people tune out of the changing reality of threat, seeing it as something that happens to someone else.
+Dr Schneider points out that most people tune out of the changing reality of the threat, seeing it as something that happens to someone else.
 Despite several horrific events causing loss of life and 15 ‘near miss’ terrorist incidents in Australia between 2014 and 2016, most Australians still distance themselves from risk.

-“The threat context in general has changed for the average citizen in Australia, yet most of them haven’t realised this.
+“The threat context, in general, has changed for the average citizen in Australia, yet most of them haven’t realised this.
 ‘If I haven’t seen this before, I don’t believe it’ll happen to me.’

 Even if you have seen it, if you look at what happened in Melbourne [pedestrians being run down] or you look at what happened in the Lindt Café, or you look at the terrorist incidents that are happening pretty regularly now, the average citizen turns around and is still in a state of denial.”

-At the other extreme, he cites examples of those who are so regularly exposed to risk that they let their guard down to the extent that it puts them at even higher risk.
+At the other extreme, he cites examples of those who are so regularly exposed to the risk that they let their guard down to the extent that it puts them at even higher risk.
 They lose what industry insiders call ‘situational awareness’ which Schneider describes as “being aware of the right things”.